Sister2Sister: Background

 At the ages of 9 and 13, Christine and Sharon joined Brent Street Studios to also study dancing.
 Soon after joining the school, the girls were invited to join the Brent St. Kids performance troupe and began singing and dancing all over Sydney.
 It was through this exposure that they attracted the attention of Tina Arena who saw their performance at the Variety Club Heart Awards.
 Arena mentioned the girls to her now former manager/husband.
 He later signed them to his management company and new record label in 1997.

 Musical career

-1999-2004: One
+1999–2004: One

 After relocating to Melbourne to write their first album, the name Sister2Sister was born.
 It was at this time Sharon also studied at the Victorian College of Arts.
 The duo also opened for Britney Spears for 6 dates on her Oops!...
 I Did It Again Tour in the US.

-2022-present: "Nothing’s Gonna Bring Us Down Now" and "Believer"
+2022–present: "Nothing’s Gonna Bring Us Down Now" and "Believer"

 In August 2022, Sister2Sister released their first new song in 23 years, titled, "Nothing’s Gonna Bring Us Down Now".
+In October, Sister2Sister released "Love You".